Law And Order

 Press

-LAW & ORDER was the most powerful hour and a half of television that I’ve seen all year…
+LAW AND ORDER was the most powerful hour and a half of television that I’ve seen all year…

 Pauline Kael, The New Yorker